JwlarYT/Starfield-Ep2-Research-and-Notes/Main Quest/Morals.md

 It's all about facing the ultimate choice: How much are you willing to sacrifice in the quest for [Ultimate_Power](Ultimate_Power.md)?

-The more relationships, accomplishment, starships, gear, weapons, houses, credits, or outposts you have, the greater the sacrifice will be.
+The more relationships, accomplishments, starships, gear, weapons, houses, credits, or outposts you have, the greater the sacrifice will be.

 Will you be like [The_Hunter](The_Hunter.md), sacrifice it all, dismiss each universe as meaningless, and simply chase power?